andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/strong-weak-and-unowned-sorting-out-arc-and-swift.md

     var animal: Animal? // notice the optional nature of animal }</pre>

-Let&#8217;s consider the situation where an `Animal` _is_ living in an `Exhibit`.
+Let's consider the situation where an `Animal` _is_ living in an `Exhibit`.
 It might be nice to traverse a relationship between them to get information about one or the other.
-So as we instantiate an `Animal` and an `Exhibit`, the next immediate step would be to assign the instances to each other&#8217;s corresponding property.
+So as we instantiate an `Animal` and an `Exhibit`, the next immediate step would be to assign the instances to each other's corresponding property.

-Now consider the situation that happened this week &#8211; a tornado hits the zoo and the `Animal` escapes from its `Exhibit`.
-Say that _unlike_ this week, the `Animal` isn&#8217;t recovered (they actually got the animals that escaped back).
+Now consider the situation that happened this week – a tornado hits the zoo and the `Animal` escapes from its `Exhibit`.
+Say that _unlike_ this week, the `Animal` isn't recovered (they actually got the animals that escaped back).
 Suppose that it roams the plains of Oklahoma in freedom.
 The zoo, in turn, has to close the `Exhibit`.
 To model this, we may simply set the `Animal` instance to nil and the `Exhibit` instance to nil.

 <a name="memory-leak-warning" class="jump-target"></a>